cute-engineering/munix-legacy/README.md

 # The **µnix** Operating System

-"µnix", "munix" or, "micro unix" aims to be a micro kernel based operating system targeting the Respberry Pi Pico.
+"µnix", "munix" or, "micro unix" aims to be a micro kernel based operating system targeting the Raspberry Pi Pico.

 "µnix" is an execise in minimalism to see if micro kernels are viable on such constrain systems.